 Tony is a professional skateboarder, and is the most influential skateboarder of all time.
 He has been a professional skateboarder since 1982 and has since spread skateboarding’s popularity worldwide through innovative corporate partnerships.
 Throughout his career, Hawk has made numerous appearances in films, other media, and his own series of video games.
 He has also been involved in various philanthropic activities, including his own Tony Hawk Foundation.
 In 2013 Tony visited Skateistan Cambodia, and in early 2014 the Tony Hawk Foundation committed four years of support to Skateistan.

-Creed O’Hanlon is the Chief Executive Officer of The Impossible Project, the European company that, in 2008, purchased the last factory in the world manufacturing Polaroid instant film in order to rescue and revitalize analogue instant film photography for future generations.
+Creed O’Hanlon is the former Executive Chairman, now Board Advisor, of The Impossible Project, the European company that, in 2008, purchased the last factory in the world manufacturing Polaroid instant film in order to rescue and revitalize analogue instant film photography for future generations.
 Previously, he was the founder and Chief Executive Officer of Spike Networks, a publicly listed Australian company that was the first and, once, largest web content developer in the Asia-Pacifc region.
 A highly creative communicator, he brings to Skateistan expert skills in shaping and clarifying complex messages to energise audiences across a variety of demographics and media.

 Skateboard Industry Expert